List of Fast & Furious characters: Agent Michael Stasiak

 Michael Stasiak is an FBI agent who is at odds with Brian.
 During an altercation over Brian interrupting Stasiak's interrogation of Mia, Brian shoves Stasiak's face against the wall, breaking his nose.
-He returns in Fast & Furious 6, where he covertly helps Brian enter a prison to obtain information from convicted drug lord Arturo Braga.
+In turn, Stasiak later ruins a sting operation Brian had set up to take down drug lord Arturo Braga and have Dominic Toretto pardoned for his past crimes.
+He returns in Fast & Furious 6, where he covertly helps Brian enter a prison under a fake alias in order to obtain information from Braga, who had a connection to Owen Shaw.
 As a means to get himself locked in solitary to get closer to Braga, Brian once again breaks Stasiak's nose.
 Stasiak reappears in F9, still sporting his broken nose while debriefing Toretto's team after their failed mission in Montequinto.
 Stasiak is portrayed by Shea Whigham.